Hadokane/CCI_PP4_Radicool_Store/README.md

     - View any former orders and see their information by interacting with them.

-    - Greet the user by username to provide a positive experience and create a more personable page.
+    - Greet the user by their username to provide a positive experience and create a more personable page.

 - The Wish List page will:

     - Display any items the user has added to their Wish List while browsing the website.

-    - Serve as a direct link to return to that items `Info` page, allowing them to add it to their carts.
+    - Serve as a direct link to return to that item's `Info` page, allowing them to add it to their carts.

     - Allow the user to remove the item by interacting with them.